 However, there may be complications and limits on what you can collect.
-Learn about the complications and difficulties involved with suing a city over a personal injury claim, and how a Conway personal injury lawyer can help.
+Learn about the complications and difficulties involved with suing a city over a personal injury claim, and how a South Carolina personal injury lawyer can help.

 Lawsuits against Governments

 Filing a lawsuit against a government or municipality, even a local one, is possible, but generally, carry a lot of complications.
 They usually begin by filing a notice of claim against the city.

 While the exact contents of this notice can vary from city to city, usually they will need to include the names and contact for everyone involved, a detailed description of the accident, a description of the resulting injuries and the damages and compensation sought.

 In South Carolina, you will also need to include information about the conduct of the city or any agent of the city which constitutes the basis of your claim.
 You have 180 days to file this claim.
 Different South Carolina cities may have their own rules about these claims, so check with your city or attorney for more information.

 Preparing the Lawsuit

 The city may choose to settle your case after receiving your notice.
 In general, however, you should expect them to refuse payment, and you’ll need to file a lawsuit to collect damages.
 You will have to establish standard negligence as with any lawsuit—the city violated a basic duty of care, which resulted in an accident that caused your injury.
 This requires a preponderance of evidence on your part, and you can expect the city to use a number of tricks to avoid settling.

 The Immunity Problem